 - A. Setback, Water.
-The minimum setback from water of all principal and accessory buildings or structures in excess of one hundred (100) square feet other than docks, boathouses, or swimming floats, shall be a minimum distance from the mean high water mark as follows: - 1.
+The minimum setback from water of all principal and accessory buildings or structures in excess of one hundred (100) square feet other than docks, boathouses, or swimming floats, shall be a minimum distance from the mean high-water mark as follows: - 1.
 100' adjacent Copper Lake, Drunkard Creek, Pine Creek, Bohlings Creek, Black River and Independence River. - 2.
-75' in RR2, Forest, and WF-I zones within the Adirondack Park blue line, except Copper Lake, Drunkard Creek, Pine Creek and Bohlings Creek. - 3.
-50' in WF-2 within the Park and all other bodies of water outside the Park, except the Black River and Independence River. - B. Sanitary Sewage.
-The minimum setback of any on-site sewage tile field, seepage pit, or other sewage disposal system shall be one hundred (100) feet from the mean high-water mark.
+75' in RR2, Forest, and WF-1 zones within the Adirondack Park blue line, except Copper Lake, Drunkard Creek, Pine Creek and Bohlings Creek. - 3.
+50' in WF-2 within the Adirondack Park and all other bodies of water outside the Adirondack Park, except the Black River and Independence River. - B. Sanitary Sewage Disposal.
+Shall comply with NYS Public Health Law Appendix 75A.